Guru322/teaching-stuff-py/intro.md

 ### Key Terms:
 - **High-level Language**: A programming language that is closer to human languages and abstracts away most of the machine-level details.
 - **Interpreted Language**: Python code is executed line by line by an interpreter, which means it doesn't need to be compiled before running.
-This makes debugging easier but can sometimes make it slower compared to compiled languages like C++.
+This makes debugging easier but can sometimes make it slower compared to compiled languages like C++ (Python code is run directly by the computer, line by line, without needing to be prepared beforehand.
+This makes finding mistakes easier, but can also make it run slower than some other programming languages.).

 ### Why Python for Data Science?
 - **Easy to Learn**: Python's syntax is simple and readable, making it a great language for beginners.